How do you remove baby raccoons from an attic? We’ll get to all of that below.

 I am going to tell you a little story.
-Yeah, I thought you would appreciate that, especially since things have been a little dry around here lately.
-First, I must apologize for not offering any photos of the occasion.
+Yes, I thought you’d appreciate that, especially since things have been a little dry around here lately.
+First, I must apologize for not offering any actual photos of the entire ordeal.
 Laura has been swearing to me that she took pictures of the whole thing and that I have them somewhere.
-I don’t know what she is talking about.
+I don’t know what she’s talking about.
 I can’t find them and I have no recollection of taking them.
 The best I can do is to paint a mental picture for you, because trust me, the mental picture I have is very vivid.

 Okay, let’s go.

 A long, long time ago (about 5 years), we lived in a small lake cottage a few blocks from a small lake in New York.
 It was a tiny, but cute rental.
 We lived there for three fairly uneventful years.
 I can still remember the night we arrived at this particular house.
 We had just driven 5 hours from all the way up in Naples, NY and were totally beat.
 About an hour before we arrived at the house, I was forced to stop short in the middle of the road while driving the huge moving truck I had rented.
 I was sitting there with my eyes wide open, reading the big sign on an overpass in front of me that read, “Maximum Height – 11’9″.”
 Unfortunately, I was driving a truck that was 12’3″.
 I guess that wouldn’t have been all too bad if I wasn’t towing my car on one of those two wheeled tow dollies.
 With all those pivot points, backing up wasn’t an option.
 Even better, I was facing downhill and it was pitch black outside.
 Let’s just say that it took a good long time to get that situation squared away and there were some mildly annoyed fellow drivers.
 It was not one of my best memories.
 I can only imagine how many times I was called an “idiot” that night.